kingsdigitallab/alice-thornton/frontend/posts/blog/2023-03-01-WHMThorntonandKempe.md

 >‘When this creature was twenty years of age, or somewhat more, she was married to a worshipful burgess and was with child within a short time, as nature would have it.
 And after she had conceived, she was troubled with severe attacks of sickness until the child was born.
 And then, what with the labour pains she had in childbirth and the sickness that had gone before, she despaired of her life, believing she might not live.
 Then she sent for her confessor’.[^3]

 _The Book of Margery Kempe_ is often referred to as the first autobiography written in English.
-It is written in the third person and purports to be dictated by Kempe (c.1373-1440). _The Book_ tells us that Margery had fourteen children but little more about them, apart from [one son who went to live in Gdańsk](https://www.theguardian.com/books/2015/may/08/archive-find-shows-medieval-mystic-margery-kempes-autobiography-doesnt-lie).
+It is written in the third person and purports to be dictated by Kempe (c.1373-1440). _The Book_ tells us that Kempe had fourteen children but little more about them, apart from [one son who went to live in Gdańsk](https://www.theguardian.com/books/2015/may/08/archive-find-shows-medieval-mystic-margery-kempes-autobiography-doesnt-lie).
 In this, the book is different from those by Thornton.

 [photo of Kempe book]